 In the afternoon, the general studies teachers collaborated in cohorts to implement best practices using the many individualized computer based programs RPRY uses to meet individualized needs of students.
 The Kindergarten teachers continued their immersion in Handwriting without Tears program focusing on strategies for preventing letter and number reversals.

 The Judaic studies and Early Childhood departments focused on project based learning.
 Mrs. Tikvah Weiner joined RPRY to do a workshop with teachers encouraging the them to implement more project based learning the curriculums.
 The teachers had opportunities to follow up and reorient their curriculums to be more project aligned.
 Mrs. Chana Luchins, the Assistant Principal of General Studies, described the program; “everything was carefully constructed for teachers to be mindful and intentional in their goal setting, whatever their subject.
-We already do a great deal of project based learning, but it is intentionality and clear goals are what unify the educational vision of the school.
+We already do a great deal of project based learning, but intentionality and clear goals are what unify the educational vision of the school.
 Again, this being under the rubric of metacognition, that a metacognitive teacher is mindful of goal setting and how those goals need to be revised in response to the student’s needs."

 Early Childhood faculty examined several key practical metacognitive practices and how could they implement them in the classroom, facilitated by Helene Lockspeiser and Rabbi Joshua Einzig.
 Such practices include reflective learning logs and building positive self talk/affirmations, in which children become aware of their inner voice.